A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Reformulation of the extended Boussinesq system

 The perturbations of the rest state $(\zetabar,\vbar)=(0,0)$ are always stable as per the below dispersion relation:

 However, a quick functional study shows that the numerator of the right-hand side of~\eqref{rdeGN1} becomes negative whenever $\zetabar>\dfrac{2k^4+45}{30k^2}$.
-Thus, as provided by~\eqref{rdeGN1}, $w$ remains real for large wavenumbers, under the condition that $\zetabar<\dfrac{2k^4+45}{30k^2}$.
+Thus, as provided by~\eqref{rdeGN1}, $w$ remains real for large wave numbers, under the condition that $\zetabar<\dfrac{2k^4+45}{30k^2}$.
 In the majority of the applications we have in mind, the overall surface deformation $\zetabar$ does not go beyond $\dfrac{2k^4+45}{30k^2}$, and this condition is satisfied.
-Actually, as $k$ gets large (i.e in high frequency regime), the upper bound of $\zetabar$ gets also large ($\approx \dfrac{k^2}{15}$), hence extending the range of values of the overall surface deformation $\zetabar$ for which the condition is satisfied.
-This ensure a numerical stability in most of the situations considered for applications (see Figure~\ref{figcompHFI}). \begin{remark} Replacing $\partial_{x}^5 \zeta$ by $\partial_x^4\Big((1+\mathcal{T}[0])^{-1} (\partial_x \zeta)\Big)$ in the second equation of~\eqref{eq:eGNLW3dim}, one gets the following model:
+Actually, as $k$ gets large (for instance $k \approx 10$) in high frequency regime, the upper bound of $\zetabar$ gets also large ($\approx \dfrac{k^2}{15}=6.67$), hence extending the range of values of the overall surface deformation $\zetabar$ for which the condition is satisfied.
+This ensures a numerical stability in most of the situations considered for applications (see Figure~\ref{figcompHFI}).
+However, as we have mentioned in the introduction, from the dispersion relation~\eqref{rdeGN1l} one can remark that the phase velocity associated to the eB model with high order derivatives~\eqref{eq:eGNLW3} has the same classical velocity limit of long waves as $k\rightarrow 0$, but a finite limit equal to $\sqrt{2}$ instead of expected zero limit. \begin{remark} Replacing $\partial_{x}^5 \zeta$ by $\partial_x^4\Big((1+\mathcal{T}[0])^{-1} (\partial_x \zeta)\Big)$ in the second equation of~\eqref{eq:eGNLW3} with $\alpha=1$, one gets the following model:

 This replacement modifies the dispersion relation~\eqref{rdeGN1} into: